-- free or discounted accommodation or board and lodging; - private health insurance rebate; - payments made to, or for, dependent children such as Foster Care Allowance, superannuation or compensation; - · money passing between partners in a couple, i.e. housekeeping; - legacies or inheritance; - pay and allowances (other than in respect of continuous full-time service) to a member of the Naval Reserve, Army Reserve or Air Force Reserve; - compensation and insurance payouts for damages to property and personal effects; - Child Care Rebate scheme payments; - personal care support scheme payments; - credits from approved exchange trading systems; - bona fide recipient borrowings (loans); - Apprenticeship Wage Top-Up payments made under the Australian Apprenticeships Incentives Programme.
+- free or discounted accommodation or board and lodging; - private health insurance rebate; - payments made to, or for, dependent children such as Foster Care Allowance, superannuation or compensation; - money passing between partners in a couple, i.e. housekeeping; - legacies or inheritance; - pay and allowances (other than in respect of continuous full-time service) to a member of the Naval Reserve, Army Reserve or Air Force Reserve; - compensation and insurance payouts for damages to property and personal effects; - Child Care Rebate scheme payments; - personal care support scheme payments; - credits from approved exchange trading systems; - bona fide recipient borrowings (loans) ; - Apprenticeship Wage Top-Up payments made under the Australian Apprenticeships Incentives Programme; - Student Start-up Loan; - Australian Government Trade Support Loans.